pauldavidmiller/GPAcalculator/README.md

 # Personal-Projects
-This section is for all of my personal projects that I work on in my free time!
-Feel free to look through at my work.
-Most of it is probably amateurish but I am trying and learning :).
+This is my first ever project (GPA calculator by semester) and was created first semester of my college career (I'm just uploading it now though).
+*This project was not assigned or graded for any class including my CS classes, but instead just for my own experience and learning.*

 -Paul